Pi4J/pi4j-template-javafx/README.md

 ```

 ## Connect to the Raspberry Pi
-The developer computer and the raspberry Pi must be on the same WLAN.
+The developer computer and the Raspberry Pi must be on the same WLAN.

 A simple solution for this is to create a Hotspot with a smartphone.
 For instance with these parameters:
 * SSID: `Pi4J-Spot`